WHAS Crusade for Children History

 American Idol contestant Jackson Snelling

-The WHAS Crusade for Children announces its grants for 2023 – 2024.
+The WHAS Crusade For Children announces its grants for 2023 – 2024.
 220 grants have been awarded totaling $6,232,176.70.
-That matches the tote board at the conclusion of the 70th annual WHAS Crusade for Children which took place on June 3 – 4, 2023.
+That matches the tote board at the conclusion of the 70th annual WHAS Crusade For Children which took place on June 3 – 4, 2023.

-Grant funds become available as the WHAS Crusade for Children begins a new fiscal year on September 1, 2023.
+Grant funds become available as the WHAS Crusade For Children begins a new fiscal year on September 1, 2023.

 Following three years under the cloud of the COVID-19 Worldwide Pandemic, the Crusade returned home to a live variety show and the traditional Crusade Sunday in WHAS11’s historic Studio H.